mlovesexmagic/Movie-Viewer/README.md

 (Question on how to check weather it's coming from network or cached?)
 - [ ] Customize the UI.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
-- [ ] Add click through

 ## Video Walkthrough